 Depending on where you get your pre-approval letter, traditional lenders require you to upload your documents upfront.

 But if you choose to get an instant streamlined pre-approval letter online with Credible, the process is much quicker.
-Instead of having to upload documents or bring in copies, you’ll just need to have your information on hand so you can type it in.
+To receive your letter, you’ll just need to have your information on hand so you can enter it into the signup form.

 Here’s some of the information you should have ready: